onlife2007/nd064-c2-message-passing-projects-starter/README.md

 * `http://localhost:30003/api/` - Base path for Location API
 * `http://localhost:30004/api/` - Base path for Connection API

+For Location API enpoints, you should use DB client (DBeaver) to connect to Postgres DB and verify the data in Location table

 #### Deployment Note
 You may notice the odd port numbers being served to `localhost`.
 [By default, Kubernetes services are only exposed to one another in an internal network](https://kubernetes.io/docs/concepts/services-networking/service/).
 This means that `udaconnect-app` and `udaconnect-api` can talk to one another.
 For us to connect to the cluster as an "outsider", we need to a way to expose these services to `localhost`.